JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Hyrule Field, Midna's Lament, Lake Hylia

 #### The Legend of Zelda: Majora's Mask (N64)
 This game gets full marks in atmosphere and world crafting.
-Not a fan of non linear gameplay (had to follow a guide to clear it) but I appreciate it exists.
+Not a fan of non linear gameplay (had to follow a guide from start to end to be able to clear it) but I appreciate it exists.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |